carolwong492/carolwong492.github.io/essays/semantic-you-and-i.md

   </div>
 </div>
 ```
 Just like that, a menu is created for the website.
 What the menu looks like can be further customized in your stylesheet with .ui.borderless.topmenu.menu if needed.
-In HTML and CSS, I would need to
+In HTML and CSS, I would need to create not only the links, but a container and

 <img class="ui rounded image" src="../images/ui_container.png">

 This website (Made with Semantic UI!) has a nice padding on the side and looks very professional.
+Also,

 With Semantic UI, I can easily design websites that look a lot more professional and neater.
 While the same result could be replicated with raw HTML and CSS, it's just a lot easier to do so with Semantic UI.
 Even though Semantic UI can't *completely* save my sites (That probably falls on me for my enjoyment of colors and patterns that give you a migraine just looking at them), it can do a lot in making a website that I can proudly show people.